 The IT professional should then follow the instructions on the MailChimp IP site to calculate the complete range of our IP addresses.
 After they have the full IP list, they'll need to whitelist all MailChimp IP addresses on their domain.

 - Delivery IP addresses sometimes change.
-To be notified when we update the IPs or servers, subscribe to this RSS feed.
+When we update the IPs or servers, we'll publish updates on our IP Address page.

 - Whitelisting by IP is not always recommended because MailChimp's shared IPs may change without notice, and the recipient would be whitelisting all of our messages.
 If whitelisting by IP is the only option, the recipient domain will want to check for the most up-to-date IP information.